Plumsail/helpdesk-docs/Online/API/flow-actions.rst

     *  -  Parameter
        -  Description
        -  Example
+    *  -  Ticket Id
+       -  Ticket identifier
+       -  1
-    *  -  id
+    *  -  Comment Id
-       -  Comment ID
+       -  Comment identifier
        -  1
     *  -  $select
        -  An `ODATA`_ $select query option to specify which fields to return for a list item.
 You can use * to return all available fields.